Package Leaflet: Information for the User

 Betaxolol

-It is an eye drop that belongs to a group of medications called beta blockers that contains betaxolol as its active ingredient, which acts by reducing pressure inside the eye (intraocular), possibly by reducing aqueous humor (liquid of the anterior chamber of the eye).
+It is an eye drop that belongs to a group of medications called beta-blockers, which contains betaxolol as the active ingredient.
+It works by reducing the pressure inside the eye (intraocular pressure), possibly by reducing the production of aqueous humor (fluid in the anterior chamber of the eye).

 Betoptic Suspension is indicated for the reduction of elevated intraocular pressure in patients with chronic open-angle glaucoma or ocular hypertension.

-It can be used alone or in combination with other medications that decrease intraocular pressure.
+It can be used alone or in combination with other medications that reduce intraocular pressure.

-If you have heart failure, a slow heart rate or heart rhythm disturbances (irregular heartbeats) or other heart problems that cause occasional fainting.
+?
+If you have heart failure, a slow heart rate, or heart rhythm disorders (irregular heartbeats) or other heart disorders that may cause fainting.

-If you have or have had severe respiratory problems such as asthma or chronic obstructive pulmonary disease (a serious lung disease that can produce wheezing, difficulty breathing and/or long-term coughing).
+?
+If you have respiratory problems such as severe asthma or severe chronic obstructive pulmonary disease (severe lung disease that can cause wheezing, difficulty breathing, and/or long-term coughing).

 Consult your doctor or pharmacist before starting to use Betoptic Suspension.